• Skip to main content

 Is wifi available?
 No (Complimentary WiFi is available at Degnan's Kitchen near the Yosemite Valley visitor center (bandwidth is limited)

 Is cellular Phone Service Available?
-Maybe, It will depend on your carrier.
-Some trips we have service with T-mobile in this area of the park.
+Maybe it will depend on your carrier.
+On some trips, we have service with T-Mobile in this area of the park.

 Amenities at each Tuolumne Meadows Lodge Tent